mathematic-inc/ts-japi/src/docs/README.md

 #### Pagination

-The {@linkcode Paginator} class is used to generate [pagination links](https://jsonapi.org/format/#fetching-pagination).
+The {@link Paginator} class is used to generate [pagination links](https://jsonapi.org/format/#fetching-pagination).
 Its methods are not meant to be called.

-The following example constructs a {@linkcode Paginator}:
+The following example constructs a {@link Paginator}:

 ```typescript
 [[include:paginator.example.ts]]